SuyashLakhotia/IEEENTU-PythonBasics/README.md

 d = True
 ```

 It is possible to convert a variable from one type to another if the conversion is compatible.
-For example, converting `"123"` (string) to `123` (integer) is possible.
+For example, converting `"123"` (string) to `123` (integer) is possible but `"hello"` cannot be converted to an integer.

 ```python
 strA = "123"